OriolGraCar/InteractMaker/README.md

 $ ./InteractMakerGui.py

 ```
-For a detailed explanation of how to use the GUI check the *Documentation.md*
+For a detailed explanation of how to use the GUI check the *Report.pdf*

 The program always returns one single structure that is the one most likely to be correct given the input data.
-A more detailed of the reason behing can be foun also in the *Documentation.md*
+A more detailed of the reason behing can be foun also in the *Report.pdf*

 ## Examples